Fundraising Events Coordinator, Mental Health Foundation of New Zealand

 “During university, I also participated in the TEAR Fund Live Below the Line internship.
 This internship lasted three months and involved working alongside other students to promote the Live Below the Line campaign.
 From this, I improved my teamwork skills, learned to work well under pressure, and gained insight into the not-for-profit sector.”

 Making a difference

 Another highlight for Lian was her final-year workplace experience, which she completed at CanTeen New Zealand.
-After graduating from AUT 2017, she joined CanTeen as a fundraising admin coordinator before recently moving to the Mental Health Foundation
+After graduating from AUT 2017, she joined CanTeen as a fundraising admin coordinator before moving to the Mental Health Foundation.

-“My role involves processing incoming donations from businesses, fundraisers, community events, and Mental Health Foundation appeals and campaigns.
-It’s my responsibility to input income into our database, ensure appropriate receipting, and reconcile the bank statements.
-I’m also involved in helping implement a new database, and improving the donor journey through email newsletters, thank you receipts and acknowledgement certificates.”
+“My role involved processing incoming donations from businesses, fundraisers, community events, and appeals/campaigns.
+It was my responsibility to input income into our database, ensure appropriate receipting, and reconcile the bank statements.

 She loves being able to make a difference through her work.

 “I enjoy looking after the hundreds of fundraisers that sign up to raise awareness and funds for Mental Health Foundation esepcially during the Auckland Marathon.
 Each individual has their own experience and story that they share and it’s been heartwarming to see barriers break down and korero around mental health and wellbeing taking off.”